Case Study

 The Core Assumption

-➡️ Premium entry pricing
+➡️ Premium entry pricing relative to yield

-➡️ Slower percentage growth once matured
+➡️ Slower percentage growth once a suburb has matured

 Before proceeding, we ran a direct comparison.

-The Hard Numbers Comparison
+The Numbers

 Option A – Blue Chip Suburb (Home Neighbourhood)

-Rental Income: $850 per week
+Rental Income__________________$850 per week

-PPOR + Investment tied to the same postcode.
+Capital Exposure_______________PPOR + Investment tied to the same postcode

 Option B – Strategic Growth Corridor